-In the summer of 2010 I traveled to Malawi, with colleague Alex Tweedle, to make a self funded documentary about a rare cancer called Burkitt’s Lymphoma which affects more than 200,000 children a year in Equatorial Africa
+A few years ago I traveled to Malawi, with my colleague Alex Tweedle, to make a self funded documentary about a rare cancer called Burkitt’s Lymphoma which affects more than 200,000 children a year in Equatorial Africa.

-This documentary will provide doctors, health workers, and medical students with a resource to advance understanding and enable early diagnosis and treatment.
-We also hope it will also be used to engage pharmaceutical companies to provide affordable drugs to hospitals across Malawi and Sub-Saharan Africa
+This documentary provided doctors, health workers, and medical students with a resource to advance understanding and enable early diagnosis and treatment.
+It has also been used to engage pharmaceutical companies to encourage them to provide affordable drugs to hospitals across Malawi and Sub-Saharan Africa.

 "Well, Surviving Burkitts is such a powerful and quite extraordinary document and documentary.
 Prof Elizabeth Molyneux comes over as a remarkable doctor and human being.
 The humanity just pours out of her.
 It feels like such a fitting tribute to Scott and I hope that it is seen by tons of people.
 It certainly deserves to.
 It is informative, poetic and profoundly moving.
 It will stay with me for a long time".

 Ruth Caleb O.B.E Executive Producer for BBC Television Acting Head of BBC Drama Group 1996 Head of BBC Drama 1992 - 1995

 "Thanks so much for sending the copy of your truly wonderful documentary: Surviving Burkitts.
 The way you use a camera is so exciting; you are a true visual artist and in this case, you chose two remarkable woman to be your focus.
 There were no talking heads in this brief masterpiece".

 Pat Silver-Lasky (Mrs. Jesse L. Lasky, Jr) Author, Script Consultant and lecturer.
 Writers Guild of Great Britain, Writers Guild of America, American Society of Authors & BAFTA